Sustainability

 Participation in Model Project for Promoting Decarbonization Throughout the Value Chain Initiative From the Ministry of the Environment in fiscal 2024

-This project is being implemented by the Ministry of the Environment as a support program, and aims to support efforts by multiple companies to promote decarbonization management through collaboration, and to create advanced model cases for reducing emissions throughout the value chain.
+The Ministry of the Environment of Japan implemented a project to support efforts to promote decarbonization management through collaboration among multiple companies and to create an advanced model for reducing emissions throughout the value chain.

-Going forward, we will expand the knowledge and supplier support methods gained through this project to more suppliers and work as a whole value chain to reduce CO₂ emissions, striving to achieve the Fuji Group's long-term environmental goals as soon as possible.
+Going forward, we will expand this project to more suppliers and work to reduce CO₂ emissions across the entire value chain, striving to achieve the Fuji Group's long-term environmental goals as soon as possible.

 Action plans

-- Raising employee awareness for carbon neutrality and incorporating it into departmental policies
+- Raise employee awareness for carbon neutrality and incorporate it into departmental policies

 Briefing on carbon neutrality for executive officers